EU accuses Belarus of 'gangster' methods as migrants shiver at Polish border | Law-Order

 'BLACKMAIL' Lukashenko and Russian President Vladimir Putin discussed the situation by phone and expressed concern over the build-up of Polish troops at the border, the Belarusian state news agency Belta reported on Tuesday.

 "To conduct a war with these unfortunate people on the border of Poland with Belarus and move forward columns of tanks - it's clear this is either a training exercise or it's blackmail," Lukashenko said in televised comments.
-"We will calmly stand up to this," he added.
+"We will calmly stand up to this."

-Russia's Foreign Minister Sergei Lavrov suggested the EU provide Belarus with financial assistance to stop the migrant flows, referencing an earlier deal with Turkey.
-The European Commission said around 2,000 migrants were now gathered at the border.
+Russian Foreign Minister Sergei Lavrov suggested the EU provide Belarus with financial assistance to stop the migrant flows, referencing an earlier such deal with Turkey.
+The European Commission said around 2,000 migrants had now reached the border.
+Some could be seen milling around tents and campfires set up just beyond Poland's barbed-wire barrier.

 The U.N. refugee agency UNHCR called for an end to the use of vulnerable people as political pawns.
 'DANGEROUS EVENTS'

-Poland's Border Guard registered 309 illegal attempts to breach the frontier on Monday and detained 17 people, mainly Iraqis.
-Lithuania also reported a surge in attempted migrant crossings and followed in Poland's footsteps by declaring a state of emergency on its border on Tuesday.
+Poland's Border Guard recorded 309 illegal attempts to breach the frontier on Monday and detained 17 people, mainly Iraqis.
+Lithuania also reported a surge in attempted migrant crossings and followed in Poland's footsteps by declaring a state of emergency along its border with Belarus on Tuesday.

-His opponents say the vote was rigged, which he denies.
-Humanitarian groups accuse Poland of violating the international right to asylum by pushing migrants back into Belarus instead of accepting their applications for protection.
-Poland says its actions are legal.
+Poland denies accusations by humanitarian groups that it is violating the international right to asylum by hustling migrants back into Belarus instead of accepting their applications for protection.
+Warsaw says its actions are legal.
+"We can never be certain what will happen to people we offer help to in this forest because Polish authorities are breaking the law and the Geneva Convention," Grupa Granica's Jakub Sypianski said as Polish police detained migrants nearby.

-A poll by IBRiS for Polish daily Rzeczpospolita this week showed 55% of Poles believe migrants who have illegally crossed the border should be pushed back.
-(Additional reporting by Pawel Florkiewicz in Warsaw, Matthias Williams in Kyiv, Sabine Siebold in Berlin, Robin Emmott in Brussels, Andrius Sytas in Kapciamiestis, Lithuania, Polina Devitt and Mark Trevelyan in Moscow; writing by Matthias Wiliams Editing by Gareth Jones)
+A poll by IBRiS for Polish daily Rzeczpospolita this week showed 55% of Poles believe migrants who have illegally crossed the border should be sent back.
+(Additional reporting by Joanna Plucinska and Pawel Florkiewicz in Warsaw, Matthias Williams in Kyiv, Sabine Siebold in Berlin, Robin Emmott in Brussels, Andrius Sytas in Kapciamiestis, Lithuania, Polina Devitt and Mark Trevelyan in Moscow; writing by Matthias Wiliams editing by Gareth Jones and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)